NauticalNerd95/firebase-recipeTracking/README.md

 ##  Future Improvements

-- Schedule automated ETL using Prefect or Airflow
+- Can schedule automated ETL using Prefect in the future
-- Migrate storage to BigQuery
+- Migrate storage to BigQuery for faster storage + analytics
-- Implement dbt transformations
+- Can use MySQL storage option if router gets enabled
 - Add CI/CD pipeline
-- Deploy Looker dashboards publicly
 ---

 ##  Author